The MFin is 10 years old and I’m stepping down as director. A few thoughts on the last decade.

-Nearly 11 years ago, I was asked to create a new post-experience master of finance degree for Cambridge University’s Judge Business School.
+Nearly 11 years ago, I was asked to create a new post-experience master of finance degree for the University of Cambridge Judge Business School.
 It was an interesting challenge, with little guidance other than complying with the University’s academic rules.
 It was a bit like setting up a new business: define the product, find a market for that product, decide how to deliver it, create a marketing plan and hope that people apply.
 I shamelessly copied the things that I thought worked well on the Cambridge MBA, consulted academic colleagues, friends and former clients and colleagues in the finance industry (with tremendous help from Chris Jones, who teaches an MFin elective) and like any entrepreneur resolved to try some things out on little more than a hunch.

 The most important message that came back from practitioners was to include some non-finance teaching.
 They were all a bit fed up with employing technically bright graduates in finance who lacked any other knowledge about the world or about how to get on with other people.
 I was already intending to add something along these lines and it led to the inclusion in the MFin of a shorter version of the MBA Management Practice series, plus a stream of lectures by non-finance academics, where I asked them to teach what they thought finance students should know about strategy, organisational behaviour, entrepreneurship and so on.